What is the meaning of moonlighting?

 Do your employees feel connected to what they’re working on?
 Do they see the impact of what they are creating?
 Or, do they only see it as a bunch of tasks that they can do somewhere else for more money?

 Do your employees feel like they belong to a team?
-Do they feel like they’re cared for?
+Are they cared for?
+Do they know what is the meaning of moonlighting and what is considered under the policy?

 Research published by Kansky (1994) says that- employee behaviour is a response to what he or she experiences at the workplace.
 It’s reciprocity.
 If they experience care and belongingness, they will respond with commitment.